 In an attempt to address housing issues and focus on the affordability of Scottish house prices, the Scottish government has announced it will spend £195 million of the next three years on a shared equity scheme designed to help people buy new-build houses.

-If you find yourself in financial difficulty, entering a Trust Deed could help you make on manageable payment and allow you to write off a percentage of your debts.
+If you find yourself in financial difficulty, entering into a Trust Deed or the Debt Arrangement Scheme (DAS) could be two possible formal Scottish debt solutions that may help you to make more manageable payments to the people to who you owe money and even allow you to write off a percentage of your unaffordable debt.

 More homeowners across Scotland than ever before are finding that DAS is a suitable solution for them, where they have too much equity in their property to qualify for a Trust Deed, however being a homeowner and having equity in your property may not necessarily exclude you from being able to apply for a Trust Deed.

 The most important consideration for you is to ensure that you seek help from an experienced advisor as soon as you can, in order to ensure that you receive the most relevant advice for you, based on your own situation, lifestyle and needs.